ArmedPirate/CollaborationRaces/Races of the Jungle.md

 ***Subrace.*** Two subraces for frog-folk exist: Bullywugs and Grung.
 Choose one of them for your character.

 #### Bullywug
 Bullywugs are the larger swamp dwelling frog-folk.
 Obsessed with proving themselves and gaining the appreciation, respect or at least fear from others, bullywugs seek out adventure as a way to achieve these fundamental goals.
+For more information on Bullywugs, see the *Monster Manual*, pg.
+35.

-***Alignment.*** Bullywugs society and place in their world pushes them toawrds evil.
-Their societies focuse around appearnces and power.
+***Alignment.*** Bullywugs society and place in their world pushes them towards evil.
+Their societies focus around appearances and power.
 While some use deception and trickery to achieve these ideals and lend themselves to chaos, the majority stick to neutral methods and traits.

 ***Swim.*** You have a swimming speed of 40 feet.